priyamdas2/BLOC/README.md

 ### 1. Angular Cholesky Reparameterization

-Every correlation matrix Γ belonging to the space 𝒞_d admits a unique Cholesky decomposition of the form
+Every correlation matrix Γ belonging to the space 𝒞<sub>d</sub> admits a unique Cholesky decomposition of the form

 Γ = L · Lᵀ,